 Prior to Western Illinois, Cowgill spent two seasons as an assistant coach at Centenary from 2006-08.
 She previously served as an assistant coach with Kickapoo High School in Springfield, Mo., in 2006.

 Cowgill was a two-year letterwinner at Missouri State from 2003-05.
 The two-time team captain appeared in 65 games (12 starts) and was part of the Bears squad that won the 2005 Missouri Valley Conference Championship and the Women's National Invitational Tournament.
-She was tabbed 2004 Missouri Valley Newcomer of the Year after helping lead Missouri State to a regular season and tournament conference championship and an NCAA appearance.
+She was tabbed 2004 Missouri Valley Newcomer of the Year after helping lead Missouri State to a regular season and tournament conference championship as well as an NCAA Tournament appearance.

 Before joining the Bears, Cowgill played her first two collegiate seasons at Nebraska, where she was named team captain in 2001-02.
 She played in 47 contests, including 22 starts, for the Huskers.
 Cowgill scored 271 points and collected 109 rebounds in her two seasons.